section-engineering-education/engineering-education/content/articles/working-with-coroutine-in-python/index.md

 ### What is a coroutine in Python?
 A coroutine is a function that can pause and resume its execution.

-Throughout a length of time, a process that is willingly relinquishing control of itself might benefit from using coroutines (periodically).
+Throughout a length of time,  parocess that is willingly relinquishing control of itself might benefit from using coroutines (periodically).
 You run programs simultaneously while a coroutine is idle.

 Yield statements utilization and some extra methods make generators differ from coroutines.

-### Coroutines Vs subroutines
+### Coroutines vs subroutines
 1. Coroutines may be accessed from numerous locations while the main function is the sole point of entry for subroutines.
-2. Corporative coroutines build a pipeline structure while they are being executed.But while using subroutines, you may create an executable with a linear flow.
+2. Corporative coroutines build a pipeline structure while they are being executed.
+But while using subroutines, you may create an executable with a linear flow.
 3. Suspension and resumption are from a single point in subroutines while in coroutines is from multiple points.
-In coroutines, we can still resume execution from where we interrupted it.
+In coroutines, we can still resume execution from where we interrupted.
 4. The main function shows the results of data processing in subroutines unlike in coroutines where the output of a coroutine may be seen.
 5. Python coroutines do not have a primary function to arrange and coordinate their execution.
 Subroutines have a main function for controlling and co-ordinating subroutine execution in python.